 How a Short Sale Works

-The current trend with short sales is for lenders to reach out to sellers who get behind on their home payments, offering them relocation money and a path toward preapproval for a short sale.
-The lender will, as part of this process, order a BPO (best-price offer) analysis, showing what amount the house could sell for.
+As the many foreclosures worked there way through the system, however, it became more common for lenders to reach out to sellers who get behind on their home payments.
+The lenders would offer them relocation money and a path toward preapproval for a short sale.
+The lender will also, as part of this process, order a BPO (best-price offer) analysis, showing what amount the house could sell for.

-The seller’s lender will need to approve the short sale, adding a potential hurdle—not to mention time delay—to the process.
-Unless you offer the preapproved BPO amount, the lender may still need to run some numbers, trying to balance the amount that would be lost on the loan against the probable loss (of time and money) if the property continued on into foreclosure.
+The seller’s lender will still need to approve the actual short sale after an offer has been submitted, which adds a potential hurdle—not to mention time delay—to the process.
+Unless a buyer offers the preapproved BPO amount, the lender may still need to run some numbers, trying to balance the amount that would be lost on the loan against the probable loss (of time and money) if the property continued on into foreclosure.

-A short sale may have an incredibly attractive low price, but that doesn’t necessarily make it a good deal.
+A short sale may have an incredibly attractive low price, but that doesn’t necessarily make it a good deal for the buyer.
 The seller may have overpaid to begin with, or the market may have fallen significantly.
-And as explained below, as the buyer you may be responsible for significant additional costs that aren’t accounted for in the selling price.
+And as explained below, the buyer you may end up responsible for significant additional costs that weren’t accounted for in the selling price.

 Making an Offer on a Short Sale